brodieaustin/avalon-novel/index.markdown

 He looked around, taking note of the workers in the hothouse that were nearby, "Please come walk with me."
 They left the hothouse with him guiding her by the arm, not forcefully, but his will seemed to channel itself through his touch.
 There was no mistaking that she was supposed to follow him and his direction.
 "I want to show you something."

 They walked into one of the small orchards of fruit trees that had been planted generations ago.
+Another priest stood at the edge of the orchard, seemingly standing watch.
+The High Priest passed him without acknowledging him at all.

+The princess tried to catch the priests' attention, trying to get some piece of information to orient herself with.
+But, much like on the road before, the priest keep his eyes concealed, unmoved by whatever wild look of desperation might have passed her face.

 The trees never bore much fruit, just enough for pleasant fall time snacks.
 Most of the fruit had been harvested weeks before, leaving only the smell of sweet sour rotting fruit.
 She had to hop over the mushy masses that were left, even after the pigs had routed through the remains.

-Another priest stood at the edge of the orchard, seemingly standing watch.
-The High Priest passed him without acknowleding him at all.
-The princess tried to catch the priests' attention, trying to get some piece of information to orient herself with.
-But, much like on the road before, the priest keep his eyes concealed, unmoved by whatever wild look of desperation might have passed her face.

 The walked to the center of the orchard.
 As they grew closer, she could hear faint groans.
 Then she saw the boy laying on his side, clutching his stomach, groaning.
 She tried to rush forward to tend to him, but the priest's firm hand held her back.